wysaid/android-gpuimage-plus/README.md

 2. Demo and Library will be updated as needed.
 Welcome for your questions or PR.

-3. Extra functions can be provided to the donors such as 'realtime video recording with gpu filters'.
-See the precompiled apk about this function: [https://github.com/wysaid/android-gpuimage-plus/tree/master/demoRelease](https://github.com/wysaid/android-gpuimage-plus/tree/master/demoRelease "http://wysaid.org")

-4. To build with the jni part, pleasae try:
+3. To build with the jni part, pleasae try:
 ```
 export NDK=path/of/your/ndk
 cd folder/of/jni (android-gpuimage-plus/library/src/main/jni)